h2oai/driverlessai-recipes/FAQ.md

 - Review the [examples in this repository](https://github.com/h2oai/driverlessai-recipes/blob/master/README.md#sample-recipes).
 - Upload your recipe in the Expert Settings section during the experiment setup.

-### What version of Python does Driverless AI use?
+### What version of Python does H2O Driverless AI use?
-Driverless AI uses Python 3.6.
+H2O Driverless AI uses Python 3.6.
 Ensure your recipes are compatible with this version.

 ### How do I know if my recipe works?
-Driverless AI will notify you whether your recipe passes the acceptance tests.
+H2O Driverless AI will notify you whether your recipe passes the acceptance tests.
 If it fails, feedback will guide you on how to fix it.

 ### How can I debug my recipe?
 Upload your recipe to the Expert Settings and use the experiment log for debugging.
 Alternatively, make minimal changes as shown in [this debugging example](./transformers/how_to_debug_transformer.py) and debug with a Python debugger, like PyCharm.

 ### What happens if my recipe is rejected during upload?
 Review the error message, which usually includes a stack trace and hints for fixing the issue.
-If you need help, ask questions in the [Driverless AI community Slack channel](https://www.h2o.ai/community/driverless-ai-community/#chat).
+If you need help, ask questions in the [H2O Driverless AI community Slack channel](https://www.h2o.ai/community/driverless-ai-community/#chat).
 You can also send your experiment logs zip file, which will contain the recipe source files.

 ### What if my transformer recipe doesn't lead to the highest variable importance?
 Features created by your transformer might not have the strongest signal, but they can still improve the overall model performance.